 - Students must present valid photo identification.

-- Copies of SAT or ACT score reports
+- Copies of SAT or ACT or PARCC score reports.

-Placement results for the computerized assessment (ACCUPLACER) are available immediately.
+Placement results for the computerized test (ACCUPLACER) are available immediately.
 An advisor will discuss the scores and placements.

 Results for the paper/pencil assessment (COMPANION) are available within five business days from the assessment.